magh/SMC3/README.md

 # SMC3

+## Changes

+For experimental use only since safety measures has been removed or disabled.

+Adapted code for:

+- Arduino Leonardo/Micro Pro
+- IBT_2 (MODE2) controller only
+- Simplicity over performance

+## General

 The SMC3 is a "Simulator Motor Controller for 3 Motors" written for the Arduino UNO R3.
 At the time of writing this it has not been tested on any other Arduino model.
 The SMC3 uses a PID motor control loop.
 The PID algorithm has been optimised for this application and achieves 4096 PID updates per second for all three motors giving smooth precise motor control with well tuned